Skip to Content

 Those holding donor-advised funds should check on current balances and determine how much, if any, they want to grant this year.
 Having a budget in mind helps smooth execution and makes it easier to remember to use these funds throughout the year, as appropriate.

-Private foundation (PF) board members may want to revisit investment policy in light of changing forward-looking return expectations in bonds, stocks, and alternatives.
+Private foundation (PF) board members may want to revisit investment policy, given the changing forward-looking return expectations in bonds, stocks, and alternatives.
 PFs that have been more aggressive in recent years to meet return targets in a low-yield environment may have more flexibility going forward than they’ve been accustomed to.
 These investment policy reviews are also a good opportunity to revisit environmental, social, and governance policies, if desired.

-As 2023 evolves, the economy and financial climate continues to be punctuated by uncertainty.
-Now’s the time to proactively consider the risks — and articulate the opportunities — to help ensure your personal financial plan remains current and effective whatever the future brings.
+As 2024 evolves, now’s the time to proactively consider the risks — and the opportunities — to help ensure your personal financial plan remains current and effective whatever the future brings.

 Past performance does not guarantee future results.
 All investments include risk and have the potential for loss as well as gain.